 1. What are you going to talk about?

-Do you have a plan before you dive into social media?
+Do you have a plan?
 If you are like most companies, you won’t be announcing a new product or discount each week – what’s going to keep people interested in what you have to say on social media, in the long term?

 Does your organisation do anything else other than selling?
 Are you involved in the community?
 Are your developers building an amazing collaborative app with their R&D time? – talking about your latest TV ad is not going to win you Facebook fans.